GIT-Hack-SafeSpace/SafeSpace-MVP/README.md

 ## ENV Vars
 In order for the project to run locally, you will need to set up your `.env` file.
 There is a sample file.
 DUPLICATE it and rename it `.env` and reach out to another team member for the keys.

+## Next steps
+- Allow users to create multiple journals
+- Users can follow other users
+- Users can follow community posts
+- Users can submit resources
+- Data dashboard for sharing details on occurences